bkdotcom/SimpleCache/CONTRIBUTING.md

 ### Running the tests

-Because Scrapbook supports a wide range of PHP versions and has adapters for a good amount of services, testing could be laborious.
+Because bdk/SimpleCache supports a wide range of PHP versions and has adapters for a good amount of services, testing could be laborious.

 Docker images has been created to set up the entire environment, or just a